-- (1) In this regulation vehicle means a motor vehicle, trailer or combination. - (2) If a third edition ADR applies to the design and construction of a vehicle, the vehicle must comply with the ADR. - (3) If a third edition ADR contains a requirement for a type of equipment fitted to a vehicle built on or after a stated time, any equipment of the same type fitted to the vehicle after it is built must comply with - (a) the requirement as in force when the vehicle was built; or standards
+- In this regulation (1) vehicle means a motor vehicle, trailer or combination. - (2) If a third edition ADR applies to the design and construction of a vehicle, the vehicle must comply with the ADR.

-Division 4 Compliance with Australian Design Rules and adopted
+Division 4 Compliance with Australian Design Rules and adopted standards